 - Warner Valley Campground

 Lassen offers over 150 miles of hiking trails through four different regions in the park.
-Hikers can experience the devastation of the last eruption here, wander through hydrothermal areas and revel in wildflower-filled meadows on many trails.
+Hikers can witness the devastation of the last eruption while wandering through hydrothermal areas.
+Visitors can revel in wildflower-filled meadows on many trails or take a hike to the top of Lassen Peak, the highest point in the park at 10,457 feet above sea level.

-Please remember to stay on trails, as some ground is just a thin crust over boiling water.
+Hikers and backpackers are reminded to stay on trails at all times, as some ground is just a thin crust over boiling water or other hydrothermal activity.

 The Lassen Volcanic National Park Highway is a 30-mile scenic drive that offers a wonderful overview of the park.
 Here are some of the highlights where pull-outs are available: